For the last few decades, the 4% rule has served as the cornerstone of modern retirement theory.

 But remember that the 4% rule says you have to sell 4% of your portfolio, including bonds, every year.

-In fact, a 10-year Treasury bond would decline by about 30% if interest rates rise by 3%.
+In fact, a 10-year Treasury bond would decline by about 30% if interest rates rise by 3 percentage points.

-Or to put it another way, once you are already retired and selling 4% of your portfolio each year, even risk-free Treasury bonds might end up eroding your nest egg at a rapid pace.
+Or to put it another way, once you are already retired and selling 4% of your portfolio each year, even risk-free Treasury bonds could end up eroding your nest egg.

 The capital loss would be far more than the small yield you are paid to take this kind of risk.

-The next major risk with the 4% rule is that it’s based on long-term market performance.
+The next major risk with the 4% rule is that it is based on long-term market performance.

-While it’s true that the market has returned 9.1% per year since 1871 (including reinvested dividends), the problem is the market’s returns over shorter periods of time can be very volatile.
+While it is true that the U.S. stock market has returned close to 10% per year since the late 1800s (including reinvested dividends), the problem is the market’s returns over shorter periods of time can be very volatile.

-This is especially true when stocks are trading at some of the highest valuations in history.
+This is especially true when stocks are trading at relatively high valuations, such as they appear to be today.

 All of this means that investors need to be prepared for potentially low returns over the next few years and possibly even a sharp correction.